OmarRashwan0/Dependency-Flow-Tracing-in-Transformer-Residual-Streams/README.md

 <h2>Core Hypothesis / Research Goal</h2>
 <p>
-The likely central hypothesis of this project is:
+The central hypothesis of this project is:
 </p>
 <blockquote>
   <p><strong>Prediction-relevant information in a transformer is organized as a sparse, directed dependency structure over embeddings, attention-mediated transfers, and MLP states, and this structure can be recovered by tracing source-specific residual contributions forward and intervening at downstream consumers.</strong></p>
 </blockquote>
 <p>
-Put differently, the repository seems to test whether a model’s answer can be explained not as a diffuse property of the entire network, but as a <strong>small computational pathway</strong> with identifiable source tokens, important intermediate MLP states, attention-mediated transport steps, and a final residual contribution to the output token.
+Put differently, the repository tests whether a model’s answer can be explained not as a diffuse property of the entire network, but as a <strong>small computational pathway</strong> with identifiable source tokens, important intermediate MLP states, attention-mediated transport steps, and a final residual contribution to the output token.
 </p>
 <p>
 In the factual-completion setting, the intended scientific goal appears to be: